cvg/lamaria/README.md

 ```
 Ground truth files are available only for the training sequences.

-To learn more about the various data formats, calibration files and ground-truths, please visit our [dataset documentation](https://lamaria.ethz.ch/slam_documentation).
+To learn more about the various data formats, calibration files and ground-truths, please visit our <a href="https://lamaria.ethz.ch/slam_documentation" target="_blank" rel="noopener noreferrer">dataset documentation</a>.

 ## Evaluation